-The Prime Minister has set out a timeline for retail to reopen this month.
-The Department for Business, Energy and Industrial Strategy (BEIS) has published further guidance for the sector on how they can reopen and operate safely to protect their staff and customers.
+The Department for Business, Energy and Industrial Strategy (BEIS) has published guidance for the retail sector on how they can reopen and operate safely to protect their staff and customers.

 Ana Christie, Chief Executive of Sussex Chamber of Commerce, said: “The outbreak is already affecting businesses all around the world.
 With some factories on extended shutdown, we anticipate interruptions to shipments of goods.
 As we enter the 'delay' phase, there is a risk of staff sickness, self-isolation or travel disruption.
 This could affect our ability to deliver documentation services.
 Click here for Export Documentation guidance

 “Our advice to businesses is strikingly similar to the advice we issued last year for coping with a potential no-deal Brexit.
 Do a risk assessment.
 Look at your supply chain, identify vulnerabilities if supplies are interrupted and make contingency plans.
 Review whether systems are in place to allow staff to work from home.

 Counter Terrorism Policing have said that they feel "confident that terrorist activity in the UK will return to previous norms after restrictions to prevent the spread of the coronavirus are eased".
 They have therefore advised that businesses consider adding a security review into their ‘to do’ list.
 Read the full guidance here.